reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

   auto: 0058-motorway-junction
 ---

-I had a rough time this week refactoring a multi-threaded, reactive message processor.
+I recently had a rough time refactoring a multi-threaded, reactive message processor.
 It just didn't seem to be working the way I expected.
 It was failing in various ways, each of which took me a while to understand.
 But it finally clicked.

 This article provides a complete example of a reactive stream that processes items in parallel and explains all the pitfalls I encountered.
 It should be a good intro for developers that are just starting with reactive, and it also provides a working solution for creating a reactive batch processing stream for those that are looking for such a solution.